ramakantChhangani/rateLimiter/README.md

 # rateLimiter
-This is a personal project of creating a rate limiter using Redis, Springboot
+This is a personal project on creating a rate limiter using Redis, Springboot